Payroll compliance frameworks: components & best practices

 - Employee classification: Employee classification involves classifying the employees based on their employment status such as independent contractors, full time employees, part time employees, and seasonal employees.
 Misclassification of employees, such as treating part-time employees as interns or full-time employees as independent contractors, leads to non-compliance with tax laws and employment benefits regulations.

-- Payroll tax errors: Payroll tax errors mean miscalculating and and wrongly submitting the taxes related to employees wages and compensation.
+- Payroll tax errors: Payroll tax errors mean miscalculating and wrongly submitting the taxes related to employees wages and compensation.
 Businesses that calculate and withhold wrong taxes face problems such as additional costly audits, penalties, and fines.
 Companies that operate in multiple jurisdictions have more chances of performing wrong calculations in payroll tax.
-Businesses that fail to accurately withhold and remit payroll taxes face serious financial and legal consequences, according to an article titled, “Employment Tax Penalties: Let’s keep it civil” by The Tax Adviser in 2018.
+Businesses that fail to accurately withhold and remit payroll taxes face serious financial and legal consequences, according to an article titled, "Employment Tax Penalties: Let's keep it civil" by The Tax Adviser in 2018.

 - Maintaining accurate records: Maintaining accurate records means documenting the detailed and precise records of all sensitive employee information such as wages, hours worked, benefits, and deductions.
 Businesses who fail to keep accurate records with security and ready for audits face non-compliance issues during audits and other disputes.